Video: Five Sisters hot springs group.

 (4) what are the limits to metabolism in terms of energy, space, and time, and

-(5) how can we discover novel structures and functions within uncharted microbial lineages?
+(5) how can we discover novel structures and functions within uncultured microbial lineages?

 Our approach to these problems is inherently multi-disciplinary and multi-scaled.
 In order to address previously unrecognized physiologies and cellular interactions of uncultured microbes, we employ a unique combination of metagenomics (as hypotheses generator), high-through-put metabolic screening via bioorthogonal labeling (to identify geochemical and biotic parameters driving ecology), and single cell resolved stable isotope probing via Raman and nanoSIMS (to identify specific growth-sustaining substrates).
 Because these approaches target the whole microbiome as well as the individual cell we do not depend on samples enriched in a target population, as is often necessitated in ecological studies.
-Currently, our main study sites are sediments of geothermal, deep-sea, and freshwater origin.
+Our main study sites are sediments from a variety of geothermal, deep-sea, and coastal habitats.